Welcome to Past Shadows. A site for mystery, wonderment, archaeological discovery and more.

 In addition to the in-person presentations and book signings listed below, Richard is heard on the DarkRadio podcast and on the famous True Murder podcasts.
 Tune in via your favorite pod cast network.

-The newly released true crime book is climbing up the charts on both Amazon and Barnes & Noble.
+His newly released true crime book, Monsters on the Loose, is climbing up the charts on both Amazon and Barnes & Noble.
 If you cannot make one of the signings listed below--go online.
 Think of your true crime friends and what a splendid gift this book would be!

 And in breaking news, Monsters on the Loose was just awarded 2nd place in a national book competiion.